bitptr/argonaut/README.md

 Setup
 -----

-Depends on GTK+ 3 and GModule 2.
+Depends on GTK+ 3, GModule 2, and GIO 2.

 To develop: